rosedu/workshop-docker/README.md

    Close the screen by running `Ctrl+c` three times.

-1. Find out the processes of the running Nginx container:
+1. Find out the internal processes of the running Nginx container:

    ```console
    docker top cdl-nginx